PFarrokhi/enhanced-eAFH/README.md

 This folder contains the guide for installing Zephyr RTOS using command line tools both on Windows and Linux, and running a sample heartrate using a nRF52840 dongle as the peripheral and a nRF52840 development kit as the central.
 This part is not necessary for the other 2 parts.

 ## Part 2: The Original eAFH:
-This folder contains the guide for installing the original eAFH using 2 different methods.
-Implementin this part is necessary for implementing the enhanced eAFH unlike the part 1.
+This folder contains the guide for installing the original eAFH using VS code.
+Implementing this part is necessary for implementing the enhanced eAFH unlike the part 1.

+**NOTE**: This part containts a folder named "eAFH".
+This folder is exactly the same one available in the original eAFH page.
+It is attached to prevent any mismatch due to the possible future changes of the original eAFH

 ## Part 3: The Enhanced eAFH:
 This folder will contain the files and the guide for improving the original eAFH to the enhanced eAFH.
-It will be published after its official submission as an article.
+It might be wrong before its official submission as an article.